 Sorting of contaminants and fat based on hyperspectral data.

 Data fusion between different types of sensors is the key to ensure robust and accurate quality control.
-The below table highlights the pros and cons of both technologies within the food quality context.
+The tables below highlight the pros and cons of both technologies within the food quality context.